jeremycherfas/user/pages/03.blog/monthly-report-2024-05/item.md

 ### Goals

 Only three posts this month, which squares with my concern last month that I should be trying to write during travels rather than after the fact.
-There's so much else to do though, and I'm not going to be sitting in a hotel room writing when I could be slurping a Guinness.
+There’s so much else to do though, and I’m not going to be sitting in a hotel room writing when I could be slurping a Guinness.

 ### Niggles